SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 ---
 permalink: /
-title:  "About me" #"academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title:  "" #"About me" #"academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
+excerpt: "" #"About me"
 author_profile: true
 redirect_from:
   - /about/